hngu/appfinity/src/frontend/apps/sandbox/README.md

   - Checking if a date is valid
   - Handling text input for numeric values - what if the user enters blank?
   - To subtract days: `d.setDate(d.getDate() - 1)`
+- React Render
+  - In normal rendering, if the parent component re-renders, its children will also rerender!
+  - use `React.memo` or `useMemo` to memoize expensive child components and only rerender when props change.
+  - Use `useMemo` to cache an expensive calculation result.
+It can take a list of dependencies to update the calculation when the dependencies change
+  - However, your component should still work without `useMemo`.
+React can choose to forget memoized values.
+- Use `useCallback` to cache functions or callbacks so your component doesn't re-render when a new callback is created.
+- The React component right under your context provider should probably use `React.memo`
+- All consumers that are descendants of a Provider will re-render whenever the Provider's value props change